udifuchs/pylint-silent/README.md

 # pylint_silent
 **Automatically add code comments to silence the output of [pylint](https://github.com/PyCQA/pylint).**

 `pylint` can be very useful in finding software bugs in python code.
 A good article demonstrating this is [Why Pylint is both useful and unusable, and how you can actually use it](https://pythonspeed.com/articles/pylint/).
-In short, when running `pylint` on existing code, it tents to output tons of messages.
+In short, when running `pylint` on existing code, it tends to output tons of messages.

 `pylint-silent` is suppose to make `pylint` usable.
 The idea is to automatically add code comments of the form `# pylint: disable` to silent every `pylint` message.
 This will allow you to deploy `pylint` in a Continuous Integration (CI) setup.
 If a code commit introduces **new** `pylint` messages, these will be visible immediately.